mostafa-tamer/Large-Scale-E-Commerce-Database/README.md

 ---

-Each query's optimization was tailored to reduce query execution time, with techniques such as index creation, clustering, and the use of materialized views to speed up complex queries.

 ## Query Performance Optimization

 All queries have been optimized with appropriate indexes and use of materialized views where necessary.
 Further improvements can be made using `EXPLAIN ANALYZE` to evaluate and refine query performance.